 Another amazing surprise was waiting for us the next day.
 After realizing that the rain has actually stopped for a while and you could even get a little glance on a piece of blue sky, we decided to have a little swim in the sea before the sun was about to set.

-Hence, we used our rented scooter in order to visit Dilara and Ozan at the Bang Bao Beach.
+Hence, we used our rented scooter in order to visit our friends Dilara and Ozan at the Bang Bao Beach.
 After the sun has set and it got completely dark around us I realized something glowing in the water.
 After having made the same experience before in Taiwan I knew at once what this was.
 And I got totally excited: Fluorescent Plankton.
-It looks like there are a thousand stars inside of the water.
+This fantastic natural spectacle is also known as bioluminescence.
+It truly looks like there are a thousand stars inside of the water.
 It is just mesmerizing.
 We spent at least one hour in the water watching this magnificent act of nature.
 What a lovely surprise!

 You should never go traveling without an insurance, especially not if you are planning to take a scooter.
 But don’t worry, World Nomads got you covered in case anything happens.
 Check out their rates here!

 Where to next?

 Make sure to check out the best places for snorkeling and diving in Thailand with Greta.